underscoreio/shapeless-guide/src/pages/intro/generic.md

 val genericIceCream = Generic[IceCream].to(IceCream("Sundae", 1, false))
 ```

-Both values are now the same type.
+Both values are now of the same type.
 They are both heterogeneous lists (`HLists` for short)
 containing a `String`, an `Int`, and a `Boolean`.
 We'll look at `HLists` and the important role they play soon.